 Since Athens is a college town, Athens' rhythms tend to revolve around the University of Georgia's school calendar.
 If you'd rather visit when there aren't so many students around, time your visit during spring break or the summer.
 Fall weekends when the UGA football team is at home are especially hectic, and reservations for hotels and restaurants are often booked far in advance.

-During the summer, music fans flock to the downtown AthFest Music and Arts Festival, which is usually held in early June and showcases regionally and nationally recognized Athens music.
+During the summer, music fans flock to the downtown AthFest Music and Arts Festival, which is usually held in June and showcases regionally and nationally recognized Athens music.
 The festival also includes a half-marathon that benefits AthFest Educates, an organization dedicated to music and arts education.

 How to Get There

 By Car: From downtown Atlanta, it takes about an hour and a half, depending on traffic, to reach Athens.
 Take I-20 East from M.L.K.
 Jr. Drive and Hill Street.
 Then follow I-20 East to GA-138 East and take Exit 82.
 Get on U.S.-78 East in Monroe and then take U.S.-29 North to Old Winterville Road.